jongio/memealyzer/README.md

 ### Local Kubernetes
 1. In Docker Desktop settings, Enable Kubernetes and setup to use WSL 2 as backend.
 [Docker Desktop WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/)
 1. Copy the values outputted from the Terraform commands above (they should be in your `.env` file if you followed the [Code Setup](#Code-Setup) steps above) into the `pac/net/k8s/local/env-configmap.yaml` file.
-1. CD to the `src` folder for the language you would like to run, i.e. for .NET, cd to `src/net` for Python, cd to `src/python`.
-1. Run `docker-compose build` to build the containers locally.
 1. CD to `pac/net/k8s/local`.
 1. Run `./mount.sh` to mount your local `.azure` folder to the container, so we can use AzureCliCredential in Kubernetes.
-1. Run `kubectl config use-context docker-desktop` to use your local Kubernetes cluster.
-1. Run `kubectl apply -f .`
+1. Run `./deploy.sh`
 1. Navigate to http://localhost:31389

 ### Azure Kubernetes Service

+1. For AKS, we recommend doing another Terraform deployment in a new Terraform workspace.
-1. Copy the values outputted from the Terraform commands above (they should be in your `.env` file if you followed the Code Setup steps above) into the `pac/net/k8s/aks/env-configmap.yaml` file.
+1. Copy the values outputted from Terraform to `env.prod` and `pac/net/k8s/aks/env-configmap.yaml` file.
 1. Run the `az aks get-credentials` command that was outputted from the `terraform apply` command you ran earlier.
 It is something like `az aks get-credentials --resource-group azsdkdemo100rg --name azsdkdemo100aks`.
 Replace the resource group and cluster name with the one you created with Terraform earlier.
 1. Install [Helm](https://helm.sh/) - This will be used for an [nginx ingress controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) that will expose a Public IP for our cluster and handle routing.
 1. Run the following commands: